pandas-dev/pandas/doc/source/basics.rst

     ``df1 * df2``; 21.71;  36.63;  0.5928
     ``df1 + df2``; 22.04;  36.50;  0.6039

-You are highly encouraged to install both libraries.
+You are highly encouraged to install numexpr.
 See the section :ref:`Recommended Dependencies <install.recommended_dependencies>` for more installation info.

-These are both enabled to be used by default, you can control this by setting the options:
+numexpr is enabled to be used by default, you can control this by setting the option:

 .. versionadded:: 0.20.0

 .. code-block:: python

-   pd.set_option('compute.use_bottleneck', False)
    pd.set_option('compute.use_numexpr', False)

 .. _basics.binop: